nateforsyth/nateforsyth.github.io/_posts/2019-04-17-removing-sharepoint-page-sections.md

 I don't know whether it's a bug, but if you don't publish the page at this point the changes will not persist.
 I liken this to where you need to invoke ExecuteQuery in CSOM.

-5. Publish the page
-6. Retrieve a fresh instance of the page.
+#### Publish the page and retrieve a fresh instance of the page.

 ~~~powershell
 Set-PnPClientSidePage -Identity $pg -Publish
 $pg = Get-PnPClientSidePage -Identity _sectionTest
 ~~~

-7. View the page sections again, noting the results where the page section @ position 0 was removed.
+#### View the page sections again, noting the results where the page section @ position 0 was removed.

 ~~~powershell
 $pg.Sections